 A. Diversify your Bookshop Business

-Asides from selling books in your bookshop, you can diversify by selling writing and painting utensils.
+Aside from selling books in your bookshop, you can diversify by selling writing and painting utensils.
 I know a bookshop in Ojuelegba that does this with ease.
 They sell paintbrushes, paints, cardboard, biros, pens; name it – anything that has to do with writing and drawing and this has helped them draw crowds (loyal customers) to their bookshop.

 If you are not buying books from them, you can buy painting materials.
-Painters, teachers, parents, school owners, students patronize them and this, in turn, increases their sales and boosts profit.
+Painters, teachers, parents, school owners, and students patronize them and this, in turn, increases their sales and boosts profit.
 This is an option for you.

 B. Become a Book Distributor

-Instead of being a retailer, why not be on top of the bookstore business chain.
-This will also increase your profits massively because, with these, you’ll be able to sell to other retail bookshops in your area and also sell to people at the same time.
+Instead of being a retailer, why not be on top of the bookstore business chain?
+This will also increase your profits massively because, with these, you will be able to sell to other retail bookshops in your area and also sell to people at the same time.
 Being a distributor has tons of benefits but only a few people and small bookshops know this.

-C. Make Use Black Fridays
+C. Make Use of Black Fridays

-Yes, black Friday is not only for malls, bookstores in Nigeria also do it you just don’t know.
-Anytime you see the sign 10% or 20% off in front of a bookshop here in Nigeria, it’s a black Friday or black week for that bookstore.
+Yes, black Friday is not only for malls, bookstores in Nigeria also do it you just do not know.
+Anytime you see the sign 10% or 20% off in front of a bookshop here in Nigeria, it’s a Black Friday or Black Week for that bookstore.
 You can also practice this – sell books at discounts to customers for a day or week and still make your profit at the same time.

 Those are the 3 major ways you can increase your sales and boost profits in your bookshop.

 I hope this article on bookshop business in Nigeria does not just put more understanding into you but also convinces you to start the business against all odds.
 It’s always going to be extremely hard when it comes to starting businesses in Nigeria so instead of starting next year or the year after next year, why not start this year?

 The best time to start your business is now.
 Do not overthink it as this might discourage you.
 I sincerely wish you good luck in all your business endeavors.
 Start and let me know how it goes.
 Thanks for reading this article.
-Let me know if I miss any point in the comment section and if there are aspects you want me to explain more to you.
+Let me know if I missed any point in the comment section and if there are aspects you want me to explain more to you.

 More wealth articles coming on the blog.
 Watch out if you loved and learned from this article.